davidrhoden/davidrhoden-basic-netlify/timeline/first-heard-sucks-aug-1-1979.md

 title: I heard someone say something "sucks" for the first time.
 date: 1979-08-01T00:00:00
 excerpt: It was in 1979, the summer after sixth grade.
-summary: It was in 1979, the summer after sixth grade.
 image:
 tags:
   - salty language